 These are some pretty well-built themes that I recommend.
 You can change the look and scheme as you wish (a little coding knowledge is required).
 Let’s take a look at how to implement Emerald theme.

 All the themes you see are inside a certain repository.
 You just have to copy these files and change it accordingly to make it yours (but keep the license file as it is).
 So if you look at Emerald theme, it has a link in its navigation which says Project on Github.
 That link will lead you to the theme repository.

 Once you are inside the repository move to next step.

-Step 2: Fork - A new way of copy pasting!
+Step 2: Fork - Kind of copy pasting!

 First thing is logging into Github account and forking the whole theme repository

 What fork does is that it copies the whole repository as a new repository inside your Github account.
 You can rename the repository to anything you like in the Settings option.